 - Cigarette butts- up to 12 years;

 - A plastic bag- up to 20 years;

 - Plastic bottles- up to 450 years;

 - Chewing gum does not biodegrade.

-If you have concerns about litter in your neighbourhood, we can help you organise a litter pick or:
+You could organise a litter pick in your area if you have concerns about litter in your neighbourhood, we can help you organise one.

 Please don't litter when you're out.
 Use a litter bin, if there aren't any litter bins, take your litter home with you.
 Education is key, so encourage children to always use a litter bin.

 Report a problem with a litter bin we need to know if they need emptying.